Mike Taylor (basketball player)

 Michael Rene Taylor (born January 21, 1986) is an American former professional basketball player.
 He played college basketball for Chipola College and Iowa State.
+Taylor started his professional career with the Idaho Stampede of the NBA Development League during the 2007–08 season.
+He was selected by the Portland Trail Blazers as the 55th overall pick in the 2008 NBA draft and became the first player in National Basketball Association (NBA) history to be drafted after playing in the NBA D-League.
+Taylor was traded to the Los Angeles Clippers and spent the 2008–09 season with them.
+He also played overseas in China, the Czech Republic, Greece, Italy, Lebanon, Poland, Qatar, Serbia, South Korea and Turkey.

 College basketball

 Collegiately, Taylor played three seasons for Chipola College (NJCAA-FCCAA, 2004–2005 to 2005–2006) and Iowa State University (2006–07), leading the latter team in scoring with 16.0 points per game.
 However, he was dismissed from the team in July 2007 after a series of brushes with the law.

 Professional career

 NBA

 During 2007–08, he played for the Idaho Stampede of the NBA Development League, averaging 14.5 points per game in 39 games.
+He scored 27 points in the championship game to help the Stampede become NBA D-League champions in 2008.

 Taylor was drafted 55th overall in the 2008 NBA draft by the Portland Trail Blazers, becoming the first player in NBA history to be drafted out of the D-League.
 Portland acquired the 55th pick, used to select Taylor, from the Phoenix Suns trade via the Indiana Pacers.
 However, he was traded to the Los Angeles Clippers on draft night in exchange for a future second-round draft pick, and signed with the team on July 15.
 On March 25, 2009, he scored an NBA career high 35 points at Madison Square Garden versus the New York Knicks.
 The Los Angeles Clippers waived Taylor on July 31, 2009.